MicrosoftDocs/azure-video-indexer/azure-video-indexer/bring-your-own-model-overview.md

 ---
-title: Azure AI Video Indexer Bring Your Own AI model (Preview) overview
+title: Azure AI Video Indexer Bring Your Own AI model overview
 description: This article is an overview of Azure AI Video Indexer enabled by Arc bring your own model. ms.topic: overview ms.service: azure-video-indexer